Battle of Saint-Denis (1678): Background

 France viewed possession of the Spanish Netherlands as essential for its security and trade and occupied much of it in the War of Devolution (1667-68).
 Having won its independence in 1648, the Dutch Republic preferred a weakened Spain as a neighbour, rather than an aggressive and expansionist France.
-As a result, the Dutch-led Triple Alliance forced Louis XIV of France to return most of his gains in the 1668 Treaty of Aix-la-Chapelle.
+As a result, the Dutch-led Triple Alliance forced Louis XIV to return most of his gains in the 1668 Treaty of Aix-la-Chapelle.
 Thereafter, Louis decided the best way to force concessions from the Dutch was by first defeating them.

 Initially supported by England, the Franco-Dutch War began in May 1672; French troops quickly overran much of the Netherlands, but by July the Dutch position had stabilised.
 Success encouraged Louis to make excessive demands, while concern at French advances brought the Dutch support from Brandenburg-Prussia, Emperor Leopold, and Charles II of Spain.
 In August 1673, an Imperial army entered the Rhineland; facing war on multiple fronts, the French abandoned most of their Dutch gains to focus elsewhere, retaining only Grave and Maastricht.
 In January 1674, Denmark joined the anti-French coalition, while in February England left the war via the Treaty of Westminster.